-Full details can be viewed in our Behaviour for Learning Policy in the ADO River Valley Library on our website, www.adorivervalley.co.uk Challenging behavior is recorded within Incident Forms and the relevant contacts will be advised of incidents accordingly.
+Full details can be viewed in our Behaviour Modification Policy in the ADO River Valley Library on our website, www.adorivervalley.co.uk

-Robust systems in place to recognise behaviours, including PRIDE Points/ Leaves and Nettles.
-More information on this in the Code of Conduct section.
+Robust systems are in place to recognise behaviours, including PRIDE Points/ Leaves and Nettles.
+More information on this is in the Code of Conduct section.